Destination Management Plan

 Tourism is one of England’s largest industries.
 A study of the visitor economy undertaken by Deloitte in 2010 estimates that England’s visitor economy is worth £97 billion in

 total.
 This takes into account both direct contribution through visitor expenditure and indirect contribution, such as capital investment by tourism related businesses.

 The County Council has commissioned an independent assessment of the value of tourism to Warwickshire.
-The most recent report estimates that some 20,700 jobs depend on the industry and that it generates in excess of £1 billion of business turnover to the local economy.Warwickshire 2016 EIA Final Report (PDF, 1.04 MB)
+The most recent report estimates that some 20,300 jobs depend on the industry and that it generates in excess of £1 billion of business turnover to the local economy.Warwickshire 2017 Economic Impact Assessment Report (PDF, 642.36 KB)